Kazeem90/gmmfad/README.md

 ### 1. `Supplementary_materials_for_gmmfad_paper.pdf`

 - Additional plots providing further insights into the simulation and real data results.
-It also include codes for fitting the real datasets.

 ### 2. `main`